Nasreddin: Origin and legacy

+had immigrated to.
+Some authors claim he was a contemporary of Timurleng.

-Many ethnic groups make claims about his origin.
-Many sources give the birthplace of Nasreddin as Hortu Village in Sivrihisar, Eskişehir Province, present-day Turkey, in the 13th century, after which he settled in Akşehir, and later in Konya under the Seljuq rule, where he died in 1275/6 or 1285/6 CE.
+Many other sources as well give the birthplace of Nasreddin as Hortu Village in Sivrihisar, Eskişehir Province, present-day Turkey, in the 13th century, after which he settled in Akşehir, and later in Konya under the Seljuk Sultanate of Rum, where he died in 1275/6 or 1285/6 CE.
 It is claimed that the tomb of Nasreddin is in Akşehir, and the International Nasreddin Hodja Festival is held annually in Akşehir, 5–10 July.